skybarer/algorithms-and-data-structures/README.md

 ## How do i created this readme page ?

-I follwed the syntax from this [markdown](https://guides.github.com/features/mastering-markdown/) page.
+I followed the syntax from this [markdown](https://guides.github.com/features/mastering-markdown/) page.
 Check this link to structure your own readme pages.

+## How to check my markdown ?

+online markdown editors are available [click here](https://jbt.github.io/markdown-editor/) to go to a online markdown editor.

 ## intellij shortcuts?